Research-Based

 Do I need to keep Florastor refrigerated?

 No!
-This product has been freeze-dried to allow it to stay at room temperature compared to heat-dried products.
+This product has been freeze-dried to remain stable at room temperature, unlike heat-dried products.

 Is Florastor made in the USA?

-No, this specific product is produced in France.
+No, this specific product is manufactured in France.

 Is Florastor too high of a dose?